A Guide To Stoicism For Neurotic Millennials

 What all this modern talk of routines and plans fails to take into account the curve balls which life throws at us.
 We focus on making every detail of our lives perfect and neglect our minds.
 And guess what - nothing you do can prevent shit from happening.
 Things go wrong, on a small scale or a big scale.

 Let's take the start of my Christmas holidays for example.
-I was all set for a few weeks of working on my assignments and writing, reading piles of books and going to the gym twice a day.
+I was all set for a few weeks of working on my assignments and writing, reading piles of books and going to the gym.
 Yes, that is my idea of a dream holiday.

 As John Lennon said, life is what happens when you are busy making other plans.
 It is inevitable.
 It is also scary and unnerving.
 We can't plan or prepare for it.